KurejiMilan/HomerImageGeneticAlgorithm/README.md

-# HomerImageGeneticAlgorithm
+# ImageGeneticAlgorithm
-recreating home simpson image using the genetic algorithm.
+recreating the simpson character image using the genetic algorithm.